-A web version of Instagram Direct Messaging may enhance messaging services of the app as a platform meant for more than just discussing contents of the app.
+A web version of Instagram Direct Messaging may enhance messaging services of the app as a platform meant for more than just discussing the contents of the app.

 Facebook’s own chat feature was originally web-based, after which it got its own mobile Messenger app.
 WhatsApp, which was a mobile-based app, launched the WhatsApp Web a few years back.
-So, it can be anticipated that Instagram too would embrace the web.
+So, it can be anticipated that Instagram, too, would embrace the web.

-Comparatively, the move by Instagram to bring messaging to desktop and web feels long overdue, and the app still is not user-friendly for desktop users of the app, such as where, unlike Facebook Stories, Instagram Stories cannot be posted from the desktop; and that Instagram added notifications feature as late as 2016 and Explore and other features only in 2017.
+Comparatively, the move by Instagram to bring messaging to desktop and web feels long overdue, and the app still is not user-friendly for desktop users of the app, such where, unlike Facebook Stories, Instagram Stories cannot be posted from the desktop; and Instagram added notifications feature as late as 2016 and Explore and other features only in 2017.
 Instagram had started testing a standalone Direct app last year, but there is no mention of its launch as of now.

 Instagram declined to respond to requests for comment before press time, which would mean that the feature is still in the internal development stage.